 A written home-exam is given at mid-term.
-The objective of this exam is to ensure that all students grasp what is necessary to actively contribute to the group projects.
+The objective of this exam is to ensure that all students learn the basics of LCA methodology necessary to actively contribute in a good way to the group projects.

 Please check "Submission deadlines" above in this document for dates when the exam opens and should be submitted.